 - Don't forget to check out commons too: Hampstead Heath in north London and Clapham Common in south London have play areas.

 Step-free South Bank

-The South Bank is a great place to go with babies and toddlers.
-The whole area is step free so it's very buggy-friendly.
+- Take to the South Bank with babies and toddlers: The whole area is step free so it's very buggy-friendly.
 You can enjoy boat-spotting on the river Thames (the banks are all protected by sturdy fences), public fountains for kids to frolic in, buskers and street performers.

-Family-friendly attractions in the area include the SEA LIFE London aquarium (free entry for kids under three) and Tate Modern (free entry for all).
-The Southbank Centre hosts a varied programme of events, including family targeted shows and activities, often in the Centre's Clore Ballroom.
-There's also loads of kid-friendly restaurants on the South Bank such as Wagamama and Giraffe, which offer high chairs, kids menus and baby change facilities.
+- Enjoy family-friendly attractions in the area: Don't miss the SEA LIFE London aquarium (free entry for kids under three) and Tate Modern (free entry for all).
+The Southbank Centre hosts a varied programme of events, including family-targeted shows and activities.

-London has some amazing children's theatres.
-From the Little Angel Puppet Theatre to seasonal touring productions of popular work such as The Gruffalo, Peppa Pig, The Wiggles and more.
-Various London venues have also embraced the growing trend for Baby Disco, a place where you can get down on the dancefloor with young kids.
-Top spots for baby discos include Baby Loves Disco at Dalston Junction venue Arcola Theatre and Disco Loco at Hackney Showroom.
+- Try a baby disco: Various London venues have embraced the growing trend for baby disco, a place where you can get down on the dancefloor with young kids.
+Top spots include Baby Loves Disco at Dalston Junction venue Arcola Theatre and Disco Loco at Hackney Showroom.